 Foolproof oil pie crust recipe

-For this pie recipe I’m using an oil pie crust that comes from a VERY old Pillsbury cookbook.
-It’s the one my grandma most often used and now my mom uses.
+For this pie recipe, use any favorite pie dough recipe or store-bought pie dough.
+We love an oil pie crust that comes from a VERY old Pillsbury cookbook.
+It’s the pie crust my grandma most often used and now my mom uses.
 It’s made with oil, instead of butter or shortening, yet it is the flakiest pie crust ever.
-After tasting this pie, my husband actually commented on the crust and mentioned that he liked it better than most pie crusts because it was soft and flaky, not as hard as a normal pie crust.
-This crust is so tender that it almost just melts in your mouth when you eat it.
+My husband actually mentioned that he liked it better than most pie crusts because it is soft and flaky, not as hard as a normal pie crust.
+It is so tender that it almost just melts in your mouth when you eat it.

 My favorite thing about using an all-oil pie crust is how super simple it is to make.
 It’s only 5 ingredients, you don’t need a food processor or pastry cutter, and there is no chilling required.
-You just mix the ingredients and pat the crust into the pie plate.
-In less than 5 minutes, you have pie crust that is ready to be filled and baked.
+You just mix the ingredients and pat the dough into the pie plate.
+In less than 5 minutes, it’s ready to be filled and baked.

 Sweet potato pie is made very similarly to a pumpkin pie and is one of the easiest pie recipes!
 Here’s the simple method: